-Andrzej Jarynowski is a Polish computational epidemiologist and has an interdisciplinary background combining computational and natural science, sociology and medicine.
-Andrzej is a third year trainee in Epidemiology National Specialization Schema at Military Institute of Epidemiology in Warsaw as well as PhD candidate in physics of complex systems at Jagiellonian Univ. in Cracow (his PhD thesis on propagation processes on contact networks has been accepted and scheduled for defense in 2018).
+Andrzej Jarynowski is a Polish computational epidemiologist and has an interdisciplinary background combining computational and natural science, sociology and medicine with media coverage in Bloomberg and Reuters among others.
+Andrzej is graduated form Epidemiology National Specialization Schema at Military Institute of Epidemiology in Warsaw and became in 2020 spectialist in epidemiology (with honors) as well as PhD candidate in physics of complex systems at Jagiellonian Univ. in Cracow (his PhD thesis on propagation processes on contact networks has been accepted).
 He also serves as a statistical consultant for the Polish National Sanitary Inspection and he is co-founder of Interdisciplinary Research Institute in Wrocław.
 He has been postgraduate student of industrial mathematics (Wrocław Univ. of Technology), sociology (Stockholm Univ.), computational physics (Wroclaw Univ.) and theoretical physics (Moldova State Univ. in Kishinev).

 -Award for presentation „Wpływ sieci kontaktów seksualnych na szerzenie się epidemii” at Conference of PhD students in Medicine, Bydgoszcz, 03.2012